 But it flies beautifully thanks to its 850KV brushless motor.
-This glider has an ultra-durable blow molded plastic guild fuselage.
+This glider has an ultra-durable blow-molded plastic guild fuselage.
 The wings are made of foam.
-The design makes it, so if you crash a few times (like you will with any RC airplane), you won't completely destroy your investment.
+The design makes it so that if you crash a few times (like you will with any RC airplane), you won’t completely destroy your investment.

 This plane has a control range of an impressive 1,968 feet, though this can vary based on which receiver you buy.
 Flight and charge times also vary based on which parts you purchase for this plane.